bazaarvoice/jolt/README.md

 ## <a name="Overview"></a> Overview

+Jolt :

-Jolt provides a set transform components, that can be "chained" together to form the overall JSON to JSON transform.
+* provides a set of transforms, that can be "chained" together to form the overall JSON to JSON transform.
+* focuses on transforming the *structure* of your JSON data, not manipulating specific values
+    * The idea being: use Jolt to get most of the structure right, then write code to fix values

-Jolt consumes and produces "hydrated" JSON : in-memory tree of Maps, Lists, Strings, etc.
+* consumes and produces "hydrated" JSON : in-memory tree of Maps, Lists, Strings, etc.

-Jolt lets Jackson serialize and deserialize the JSON text which offloads the work of handling commas and closing brackets.
+    * use Jackson (or whatever) to serialize and deserialize the JSON text

-Each transform component covers a specific transform task with a unique JSON format DSL for that task.
+### Stock Transforms

-The provided transforms are:
+The Stock transforms are:

-    shift   : copy data from the input tree and put it the output tree default : apply default values to the tree remove  : remove data from the tree sort    : sort the Map key values alphabetically ( for debugging and human readability ) java    : run any Java class that implements the `Transform` interface
+    shift       : copy data from the input tree and put it the output tree default     : apply default values to the tree remove      : remove data from the tree sort        : sort the Map key values alphabetically ( for debugging and human readability ) cardinality : "fix" the cardinality of input data.
+Eg, the "urls" element is usually a List, but if there is only one, then it is a String

+Each transform has it's own DSL (Domain Specific Language) in order to facilitate it's narrow job.

+Currently, all the Stock transforms just effect the "structure" of the data.
+To do data manipulation, you will need to write Java code.
+If you write your Java "data manipulation" code to implement the Transform interface, then you can insert your code in the transform chain.

-The out-of-the-box Jolt transforms should be able to do 90% of what you need, with the `java` component giving you a way to implement that last 10%.
+The out-of-the-box Jolt transforms should be able to do most of your structural transformation, with custom Java Transforms implementing your data manipulation.

 ## <a name="Documentation"></a> Documentation